 Definition: Product from the aerial part of the plant Cichorium intybus.

-Characteristics: Green brown to brown amorphous powder with specific odour, slightly soluble in water and in ethanol 50%.
+Characteristics: Green brown to brown amorphous powder with specific odour.

 Content of active substancies: